 Sign up for email updates on category-level product environmental footprinting of foods.

-In partnership with the Oregon Concrete and Aggregate Producers Association, DEQ is making available to all concrete producers in Oregon, a tool that allows them to calculate the carbon footprint of each of their different concrete mixes.
+In partnership with the Oregon Concrete and Aggregate Producers Association, DEQ has made available to all concrete producers in Oregon a tool that allows them to calculate the carbon footprint of each of their different concrete mixes.
 The State of Oregon is also providing support for verifying these calculations so that they can be shared with customers in a format called an "environmental product declaration."